 We believe alternative strategies can be a significant source of risk reduction in a portfolio.
 For instance, alternative strategies have the potential to capture some of equities’ upside with comparably smaller downside potential.
-From 1990 to 2015, alternative strategies achieved 32% of the S&P 500’s monthly gains, with only 10% of its monthly losses.
+Historically, alternatives strategies have achieved over 30% of the S&P 500’s monthly gains, with only 13% of its monthly losses.

 Source: Bloomberg and GSAM.
-Analysis is based on chart data from January 1990, earliest common inception, to May 2015.
+Analysis is based on chart data from January 1990, earliest common inception, to December 2018.
 Alternative strategies refers to the HFRI Fund of Funds Composite Index (HFRI FoF).
-Upside/Downside Capture ratio measures how much a given security has outperformed the broad market benchmark during periods of market strength and weakness.
-In the chart, Upside Capture is the performance of HFRI FoF relative to the S&P 500 during periods of positive S&P 500 returns.
-Downside Capture is the performance of HFRI FoF relative to the S&P 500 during periods of negative S&P 500 returns.
-The Upside Capture and Downside Capture ratio is the ratio of Upside Capture relative to Downside Capture.
+The Upside/Downside Capture Ratio here measures the degree to which an investment outperforms or underperforms the S&P 500 in times of positive/negative market performance.
 HFRI and related indices are trademarks and service marks of Hedge Fund Research, Inc. (“HFR”) which has no affiliation with GSAM.
 Information regarding HFR indices was obtained from HFR’s website and other public sources and is provided for comparison purposes only.